 Water quality is an important issue with us.
 Providing water that meets state and federal drinking water standards is our Number 1 priority.
 The District provides water quality information each year to customers in conformance with these state and federal regulations.
-This report shows the results of our monitoring for the period of January 1 - December 31, 2017.
+This report shows the results of our monitoring for the period of January 1 - December 31, 2019.

-The District's water is supplied by two groundwater wells (#4, #5) located in Monte Rio.
-A source water assessment was completed for both wells in April 2005.
-These sources are considered most vulnerable to high density septic systems not associated with any detected contaminants.
+The District's water is supplied by three groundwater wells (#4, #5, #6) located between Rio Nido and Guerneville.
+A source water assessment was completed for all the wells in April of 2005.
+These sources are considered most vulnerable to historic gas stations not associated with any detected contaminants.
 You can obtain a summary of the assessment at our office at 17081 Hwy.
 116, Ste.
 B, Guerneville.